Bookports/Bookports/doc/IDEAS.md

 ## Language choice

-Clojure (JVM/Java) will be used for the server component.
+Clojure will be used for the server component.

 RESTful API to be provided (with Swagger docs) for GUI clients, and third-party integrations.

-Program self-recover tactics.
+The program should be able to recover from most faults.

 Metrics support (InfluxDB/Telegraf, other metrics).